 - Clients of a Health Information Exchange

 It is unlikely testing will begin in 2015 for other categories of providers.
 Providers in Stage 2 of Meaningful Use can meet the syndromic surveillance objective even if they do not begin testing during their EHR reporting period as long as they register with DPH no later than 60 days after the start of their reporting period, are responsive to DPH communications, and have a federally certified 2014 Edition EHR technology certified for syndromic surveillance data submission.
 DPH requires all providers, whether participating in Meaningful Use (any stage) or not, to register if they want to test and onboard for electronic submission of syndromic surveillance data to public health.
 Providers in Stage 1 of Meaningful Use that remain in the registration queue because of a public health agency's or its third-party agent's lack of capacity to test would be eligible to take an exclusion for the syndromic surveillance objective.
-Providers in Stage 1 that are not in one of the priority categories for testing and onboarding listed above should consider selecting a different Meaningful Use menu objective, since effective in Program Year 2014 taking an exclusion on this objective cannot count toward meeting 5 of the 10 menu objectives.
+Providers in Stage 1 of meaningful use for the Medicaid EHR Incentive that are not in one of the priority categories for testing and onboarding listed above should consider selecting a different Meaningful Use menu objective, since effective in Program Year 2014 and beyond taking an exclusion on one or more menu objectives cannot count toward meeting five (5) menu objectives.
+Providers in Stage 1 of meaningful use for the Medicare EHR Incentive program that qualify for exclusions on all the public health menu objectives have the option of counting one of these public health exclusions toward meeting one of the five (5) menu objectives (see CMS FAQ2903/FAQ10162).

 To register with the syndromic surveillance program, please visit the PHREDS registration FAQ page.
 To register, you will need the following information: